Guinea-Bissau

 Trade Partners

-Singapore, the EU, China, and Senegal accounted for the largest share of Guinea Bissau's trade (about 86% in 2023).
-The most important export markets for products from Guinea-Bissau are Singapore (60%), China and India.
+Singapore, the EU, China, and Senegal accounted for the largest share of Guinea Bissau's trade (more than 80% in 2024).
+The most important export markets for products from Guinea-Bissau are Singapore (67%) and China.

 Economic Structure